KhosroBahrami/ObjectDetection_YOLOv3_Tensorflow/README.md

 ![Alt text](figs/loss.png?raw=true "Loss function")

-I know this is intimidating, but notice the last three terms.
-Of them, the first one penalizes the objectness score prediction for bounding boxes responsible for predicting objects (the scores for these should ideally be 1), the second one for bounding boxes having no objects, (the scores should ideally be zero), and the last one penalises the class prediction for the bounding box which predicts the objects.
+It has 5 terms.
+The 3'th one penalizes the objectness score prediction for bounding boxes responsible for predicting objects (the scores for these should ideally be 1), the 4'th one for bounding boxes having no objects, (the scores should ideally be zero), and the last one penalises the class prediction for the bounding box which predicts the objects.

-The last three terms in YOLO v2 are the squared errors, whereas in YOLO v3, they’ve been replaced by cross-entropy error terms.
-In other words, object confidence and class predictions in YOLO v3 are now predicted through logistic regression.
+The last three terms in YOLOv2 are the squared errors, whereas in YOLOv3, they’ve been replaced by cross-entropy error terms.
+In other words, object confidence and class predictions in YOLOv3 are now predicted through logistic regression.

 While we are training the detector, for each ground truth box, we assign a bounding box, whose anchor has the maximum overlap with the ground truth box.

-YOLO v3 now performs multilabel classification for objects detected in images.
+YOLOv3 performs multilabel classification for objects detected in images.

-Earlier in YOLO, authors used to softmax the class scores and take the class with maximum score to be the class of the object contained in the bounding box.
-This has been modified in YOLO v3.
+In YOLOv2, authors used to softmax the class scores and take the class with maximum score to be the class of the object contained in the bounding box.
+This has been modified in YOLOv3.

 Softmaxing classes rests on the assumption that classes are mutually exclusive, or in simple words, if an object belongs to one class, then it cannot belong to the other.
 This works fine in COCO dataset.